Whither our UK NHS ?

 The answer, regrettably, is almost certainly – no.

-To fund the current NHS system at the level of care that was available in 2003 before the start of the main EU-mandated immigration 'wave', government borrowing would have to soar to levels which would be completely unsustainable, given the high levels of interest rates we're now experiencing.
+To fund the current NHS system at the level of care that was available in 2003 before the start of the main EEC-driven immigration 'wave', government borrowing would have to soar to levels which would be completely unsustainable, given the high levels of interest rates we're now experiencing.
 It is now likely that rates will remain historically relatively high for at least the next 2 years, and will, hopefully, never return to the abnormally (and dangerously) low levels we saw over the last decade.
-We saw in the summer of 2022 what happens if a chancellor even thinks about un-costed borrowing, so no government, particularly the next one, will try that again.
+We saw in the summer of 2022 what happens if a chancellor even thinks about un-costed borrowing, so no government, particularly this one, will try that again.
 We must therefore accept that a significant financial input from the private sector will be required just to make ends meet, let alone fund radical reform.

 Moreover, the Scandinavian healthcare systems are by no means perfect and have themselves struggled with both the natural ageing of their populations and the large influxes of economic migrants the Shengen agreement has imposed on them over recent years.
-The ‘death knell’ to the possibility of adopting a similar system for UK is that the next government (of whichever political persuasion) has already committed to a promise of no basic tax increases, and will be unlikely to renege on that, even to keep healthcare afloat.
-Although the Labour regime will be more ideologically prone to raise general taxation to fund increased spending, and could invoke a 'get out clause' by raising thresholds (remember they have cleverly only promised not to increase tax rates) a Starmer cabinet with Reeves as chancellor will be likely to aim for political capital by continuing restraint in this area, given the last government's failure to honour its own promise of lowering the overall tax burden.
+The ‘death knell’ to the possibility of adopting a similar system for UK is that the current government has already committed to a promise of no basic tax increases, and will be unlikely to renege on that, even to keep healthcare afloat.
+Although the Labour regime will be more ideologically prone to raise general taxation to fund increased spending, and could invoke a 'get out clause' by raising thresholds (remember they have cleverly only promised not to increase tax rates), a Starmer cabinet with Reeves as chancellor will be likely to aim for political capital by continuing restraint in this area, given the last government's failure to honour its own promise of lowering the overall tax burden.
 Whether their manifesto promises will be honoured by labour after any possible internal 'regime change' to a hard left scenario is of course another matter.

 What can we learn from some of the other existing models ?